rukmanigopalan/adlsgen1togen2migrationsamples/src/Lift and Shift/README.md

    * Gen1 & Gen2 should be in same subscription
    * Supports only for single Gen1 source and Gen2 destination
-   * Trigger event is manual process for incremental copy
    * Code Developed and Supported only in Windows PowerShell ISE

 ## Migration Framework Setup